root-project/root-conda-nightly/README.md

 ### test\_conda\_root.sh

 This script is meant to be run inside the condaforge/linux-anvil-comp7 docker image.
-It requires that the `ROOTTEST_BRANCH` environment variable be set to the desired git branch in the [roottest repository](http://github.com/root-project/roottest).

 It executes the following operations:
 - install [ROOT](github.com/root-project/root) via conda+conda-forge